 It is national cycle week this week (18-26 June) and the benefits of cycling are being promoted across the country.
-However, cyclists should be aware of the potential legal consequences if they fail to wear a helmet and are involved in a road accident.
+However, cyclists should be aware of the potential legal consequences if they fail to wear cycle helmets and are involved in a road accident.

-Under the Highway Code, cyclists are advised to wear a helmet that conforms to safety regulations, is the correct size and securely fastened.
+Under the Highway Code, cyclists are advised to wear cycle helmets that conform to safety regulations, is the correct size and securely fastened.
 However, it is not compulsory.

-Historically, the courts have been reluctant to allow any contributory negligence for the failure to wear a helmet and decided that, in certain circumstances, to wear a helmet would be seen as over cautious (Swinton v Annabels (2004).
-In Re A (a child) v Shorrock (2001), Judge Brown said that there was “no statutory requirement for him to do so, and he was not engaged in any particularly hazardous kind of driving during which it might be thought prudent to wear a helmet.”
+Historically, the courts have been reluctant to allow any contributory negligence for the failure to wear cycle helmets and decided that, in certain circumstances, to wear a helmet would be seen as over cautious (Swinton v Annabel’s ).
+In Re A (a child) v Shorrock , Judge Brown said that there was “no statutory requirement for him to do so, and he was not engaged in any particularly hazardous kind of driving during which it might be thought prudent to wear a helmet.”

 In this case, the judge found that the failure to wear a helmet had not contributed to the injury, but he clearly took the view that he would have been willing to make such a finding if the defendant had been able to prove it.